Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 Who created this and when was it first used?
 That honor goes to a neoconservative columnist for the Washington Post.

 According to numerous sources, columnist Charles Krauthammer came up with the term in 2003 for an article entitled “The Delusional Dean."
 Back then, he called it Bush Derangement Syndrome, and he targeted noted Bush critics such as Howard Dean and Barbara Streisand.

 “[T]he acute onset of paranoia,” Krauthammer wrote in the column (and later reprinted in Rationalwiki.org), “in otherwise normal people in reaction to the policies, the presidency—nay—the very existence of George W. Bush.”

 The ploy was simple:

-The quote by Krauthammer served as the model for the definition of the umbrella term of derangement syndrome (To note: Krauthammer recently wrote a syndicated column, in which he appeared to be unapologetic for coining the phrase and was supportive of the TDS incarnation).
+The quote by Krauthammer served as the model for the definition of the umbrella term of derangement syndrome.
+(Note: Krauthammer recently wrote a syndicated column, in which he appeared to be unapologetic for coining the phrase and was supportive of the TDS incarnation.)

 Obama Derangement Syndrome

-New president – same rhetoric.
-Even after Barrack Obama became president, Bush Derangement Syndrome was still a political disease.
+New president, same rhetoric.
+Even after Barack Obama became president, Bush Derangement Syndrome was still a political disease.
 First, many who evoked it used it to deflect criticism aimed at Bush for his handling of the Great Recession.
-The sarcastic call of “Blame Bush” for the economic problems and the political backlash caused by the wars against terrorism and in Iraq and Afghanistan were the symptoms.
+The sarcastic call to “Blame Bush” for the economic problems and the political backlash caused by the wars against terrorism in Iraq and Afghanistan were the symptoms.
 About this time, Bush Derangement Syndrome accusers started to shift their tactics.
 They lashed out at the new president and his policy while trying to preserve the previous one’s legacy.

 This affliction didn’t just affect presidential critics.
 There seems to be a “derangement” for everyone.
 The following is a list of derangement syndrome compiled by Rationalwiki.org: